Last updated February 2021

 - for fraud prevention, credit risk reduction or otherwise as required by law or regulation.

-We are committed to protecting individuals’ personal information and privacy and ensuring any personal data is dealt with in line with the General Data Protection Regulation (2018).
+c.
+We are committed to protecting individuals’ personal information and privacy and ensuring any personal data is dealt with in line with the GDPR.
 To comply with the law, personal information will be collected and used fairly, stored safely and not disclosed to any other person unlawfully.

 5. Keeping your information safe

-If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions
+c.
+If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.

 6. Updating your data and marketing preferences